jeremiah-wanyahora/Nairobi_property/Readme.md

    - Insert an empty column next to column A.

    - Write this formula on cell B2

+   - Copy the whole column B and overwrite column A using the Paste Values feature to get rid of the formula and remain with values.

+   - Delete the column B.

+   - Next, convert the new Price column(B) from a general format to a number format

        ```excel
        =VALUE(SUBSTITUTE(A2, " ", ""))
        ```

-    - Copy the whole column B and overwrite column A using the Paste Values feature to get rid of the formula and remain with values.

-    - Delete the column B.

-    - Next, convert the new Price column(B) from a general format to a number format.

   2. Handle missing or inconsistent data

     - Update the bedroom, bathroom and House size columns to indicate 0 for rows that correspond with the propertyType of Vacant Land, Commercial Property and Industrial property.

 #### For bedrooms

     - Insert a new column E beside the bedroom column